brandonmcconnell/typed.css/README.md

 - `type-pausing-default`: **(string)** This string property accepts the values `fwd` (default), `bwd`, and `both` to set the default direction type-pauses set without the directional underscore are paused.
  - `prefix`: **(string)** This string will displays at the beginning of each typed string and will NOT be included in the animation of the text itself.
 It's important to note that if you set per-string styles, they cause undesirable effects to the prefix, causing its style to change instantly between strings.
 In this case, opt to place any prefix/suffix strings outside the animated text element altogether.
  - `end-on`: **(string/number)** This string value will ONLY be rendered when `iterations` is set to a finite number.
 Once the final iteration completes, the animation will type one final string and keep that string present, thereby concluding the animation.
 This property can be passed either any custom non-empty string or the nth-index of the string from the `$strings` list to use.
 By default, if using a finite list of `iterations`, the first string from the list will be re-typed if none is provided using the `end-on` property.
  - `alt-text`: **(string)** This string will be used to add alt text to the pseudo `::before` element for accessibility.
 When unset, this property will—by default—fall back to the value stored in `end-on`.
-If `end-on` is also unset, both values will default to the value of the first string passed to the typewriter mixin.
+If `end-on` is also unset, both values will default to the value of the first string passed to the `typed` mixin.

 <h2 id="examples">Examples</h2>